DBremen/DirksWiki/docs/General/Understanding_mysteries_of_human_behaviour.md

 Reward system
 =============

+**It is better to encourage what is right than to criticize what is wrong.**

 Humans are capable of astonishing displays of gratiﬁcation postponement.
 This capacity for gratiﬁcation postponement has a lot to do with a neurotransmitter called dopamine.
 Scientists originally thought dopamine